x-board/x-board-protocol/docs/list-pins-capabilities.md

 - Always pick the response that takes the lowest number of bytes

-- In case you can use `DF ..
+- In case you can use `FD ..
 FF` to declare a part as identical, do so only if this decreases the length of the response (not if it is the same).

-- In case a part of the response uses `DF ..
+- In case a part of the response uses `FD ..
 FF` to declare it as the same as another part, make sure the (lexicographically) lower part is defined normally, while the higher part is declared identical.